Browse Definitions :

 • random numbers - As the term suggests, a random number is a number chosen by chance -- i.

-• raw data (source data or atomic data) - Raw data (sometimes called source data, atomic data or primary data) is data that has not been processed for use.
+• raw data (source data or atomic data) - Raw data is the data originally generated by a system, device or operation, and has not been processed or changed in any way.

 • read-only - Read-only is a file attribute which only allows a user to view a file, restricting any writing to the file.